Pests

 Introduction from infested plants

 Peace lily mealybugs arrive on new plants brought into the home.
 They prefer the base of leaf stems (petioles), the growing point where new leaves emerge, and occasionally the undersides of leaves along the midrib.
-Mealybugs on peace lily are often discovered by the sooty mold that grows on the honeydew they secrete — a black dusty coating on leaves below the infestation site.
+Mealybugs on peace lily are often discovered by the sooty mold that grows on the honeydew they secrete — a black dusty coating on leaves below the infestation site — before the insects themselves are spotted.

 How to Fix It

 Inspect thoroughly: check every leaf base at soil level, the growing point, and the underside of every leaf along the central vein.
-Mealybugs form white, cottony clusters in these sheltered locations.
+Mealybugs form white, cottony clusters in these sheltered locations, and a headlamp or bright flashlight angled into the crown makes them far easier to spot than ambient room light.

-Work a cotton swab soaked in 70% isopropyl alcohol into the base of each leaf stem and the central growing point specifically, since that's where this plant's colonies concentrate most heavily — a quick pass over the visible leaf surfaces alone will miss the bulk of the infestation on Peace Lily.
+Dab a cotton swab in rubbing alcohol and work it directly into the base of each leaf stem and the central growing point, since that's where this plant's colonies concentrate most heavily — a quick pass over the visible leaf surfaces alone will miss the bulk of the infestation on peace lily.

 Peace lily's broad, glossy leaves are large enough to wipe individually, so go leaf by leaf with a damp cloth to lift the honeydew and sooty mold left behind — this also gives you a second look at the midrib undersides for any colonies the alcohol swab missed.